 They are called "bull call spreads" because you enter them on the understanding that the outlook for the underlying financial instrument is bullish and you're creating an overall debit position in your account using call options.

-Being a vertical debit spread, the bull call spread will enable you to enter a position much cheaper than simply going long the call options, as well as allowing greater flexibility if the underlying share price should not proceed in the anticipated direction.
+Being a vertical debit spread, the bull call spread will enable you to enter a position that covers the same number of shares, but much cheaper than simply going long the call options.
+Also, this type of spread provides greater flexibility should the underlying share price not proceed in the anticipated direction.

 1. Search the market or analyze your watchlist for a stock you expect to be modestly bullish.
 Look at a chart showing trends and price action for at least the past year, to determine where the stock is in its overall price cycle.